Why Haskell is beyond ready for Prime Time

 That is, I need a function that takes a list of integers, and a function from integers to bools, and produces two lists of integers.

-No problem: I jump over to Hoogle and search for functions of type [Int] -> (Int -> Bool) -> ([Int], [Int]).
+.
 It produces a short list of results, tells me what library they are in, and even gives a brief description of what the function does.
-I quickly see that partition is the function I want.
+I quickly see that partition

 Remember that Hayoo! works in conjunction with Hackage, so that I have this ability for all of the libraries in the standard repository.
 What other language is so centralized?